 The increase in toll facilities revenues from 2017 to 2018 was primarily a result of toll indexing, as further discussed below, coupled with traffic growth, offset by an estimated \$44.6 million of toll suspensions in response to Hurricane Irma.
-An increase in concessions and other revenue also contributed to the increase in total revenues, primarily driven by new administrative fees charged to certain interoperable partners.
+An increase in concessions and other revenue also contributed to the increase in total revenues, primarily driven by new transaction processing fees charged to certain interoperable partners.
 The change in investment earnings is primarily due to the market valuation adjustment of investments.
-The increase in toll facilities revenues from 2016 to 2017 was primarily attributable to growth in toll transactions.

-For fiscal years 2018 and 2017, toll transactions increased by approximately four percent and five percent, respectively.
+For fiscal years 2019 and 2018, toll transactions increased by approximately three percent and four percent, respectively.
 Expanded use of the interstate highway system and continued heavy flows of commuter traffic makes the Turnpike an attractive option to the motoring public in both rural and urban areas.
-Customers perceive the value of the System's wellmaintained roadways and high level of service, which contributes to the growth in annual revenues.
+Customers perceive the value of the System's well-maintained roadways and high level of service, which contributes to the growth in annual revenues.